EverLand1/9300-8i_IT-Mode/README.md

 &emsp;&emsp;&emsp;![SAS Address Sticker](images/sasaddress.jpg)

 ## 3a.
 Booting the Server into UEFI Shell
-Here, boot into the system's UEFI shell.
+Here, power on the system and boot into the system's UEFI shell.
 This can be done through several ways, depending on your system's manufacturer, as well as the operating system or lack there of:

 ### Option #1
   - Go to the UEFI menu during startup and select the UEFI shell option.
 There are many different ways to get to this menu depending on the system's manufacturer, but it can usually be triggered by spamming a function key during startup.